 1969 - The Band released their self-titled album.
 The Band's first album, Music from Big Pink, seemed to come out of nowhere, with its ramshackle musical blend and songs of rural tragedy.
 The Band, the group's second album, was a more deliberate and even more accomplished effort, partially because the players had become a more cohesive unit, and partially because guitarist Robbie Robertson had taken over the songwriting, writing or co-writing all 12 songs.
 Though a Canadian, Robertson focused on a series of American archetypes from the union worker in "King Harvest (Has Surely Come)" and the retired sailor in "Rockin' Chair" to, most famously, the Confederate Civil War observer Virgil Cane in "The Night They Drove Old Dixie Down.

 The arrangements were simultaneously loose and assured, giving the songs a timeless appeal, while the lyrics continued to paint portraits of 19th century rural life (especially Southern life, as references to Tennessee and Virginia made clear), its sometimes less savory aspects treated with warmth and humor.

 1979 - Joe Walsh announces his bid for the US presidency (he obviously doesn't win).
-Promises to make "Life's Been Good" the new national anthem if he won, and ran on a platform of "Free Gas For Everyone".
-(Photo by Rick Diamond/Getty Images)
+Walsh ran as a write-in candidate, however, and garnered attention with his "Free Gas For Everyone" campaign.

-On This Day In Music History was sourced from Allmusic, This Day in Music, Song Facts and Wikipedia.
+On This Day In Music History was sourced from This Day in Music, Song Facts, Live Science, Allmusic, and Wikipedia.